greenelab/deep-review/all-sections.md

 Drug repositioning (or repurposing) is an attractive option for delivering new drugs to the market because of the high costs and failure rates associated with more traditional drug discovery approaches [@13c9OPizf; @79Ktl2].
-A decade ago, the concept of the Connectivity Map [@Ot5bUkmI] had a sizeable impact on the field.
+A decade ago, the Connectivity Map [@Ot5bUkmI] had a sizeable impact.
 Reverse matching disease gene expression signatures with a large set of reference compound profiles allowed researchers to formulate repurposing hypotheses at scale using a simple non-parametric test.
 Since then, several advanced